Azrailkimdir/ai-revolution-in-biology/README.md

 # The AI Revolution in Biology 🤖🧬

-An independent research project exploring how Artificial Intelligence is transforming Molecular Biology, Protein Structure Prediction, Drug Discovery, Bioinformatics, and Personalized Medicine.
+An independent research project exploring how Artificial Intelligence is transforming Molecular Biology, Protein Structure Prediction, Drug Discovery, Bioinformatics and Personalized Medicine.

 ## Research Question